TechScribe-Deaf/VRWebTrack/README.md

 #### Software Architecture

-The architecture consists of three distinct software components, a design necessitated by certain limitations observed during development.
+The architecture consists of two distinct software components, a design necessitated by certain limitations observed during development.
 Specifically, the FFMpeg library encounters decoding issues with H.264 frames when a GLFW window context is created, prompting the requirement for separate processes.

 - Monitor Software: Facilitates end-user interaction, including the selection of colored objects for tracking, ray scoping optimization radius settings, camera calibration, feeding information to SteamVR, etc.

-- Local Webcam Processing Software: This is a self-contained, locally hosted process responsible for webcam data processing.
+- Webcam Processing Software: This is a self-contained, locally hosted process responsible for webcam data processing.
 It communicates with the Monitor Software using Shared Memory and Interprocess Communication Protocol.

-- Remote Webcam Processing Software: This component is designed for webcams placed on separate computers and operates similarly to the Local Webcam Processing Software.
-It communicates with the Monitor Software via UDP Protocol over the Local Area Network.

 **Note:** VRWebTrack does not utilize the OpenCV library.
 Instead, it relies on the Video for Linux 2 API for webcam communication.
 The exclusion of OpenCV is intentional, as its C API has been deprecated, undermining the goals of this project.
 VRWebTrack aims for high customizability and extensibility, allowing users to implement different algorithms or optimizations without requiring a complete rewrite of the existing software.

+#### License

+Please be aware that this project is licensed under GNU Affero General Public License.